March 29, 2022

-The average input cost shares were 34.3 percent for direct cost, 30.8 percent for operating cost, and 34.8 percent for overhead cost.
-The typical farms in Brazil and the Ukraine had above average cost shares for direct cost.
+The average input cost shares were 33.6 percent for direct cost, 33.1 percent for operating cost, and 33.3 percent for overhead cost.
+The typical farm in Brazil had an above average cost share for direct cost.
 Operating costs as a proportion of total costs were relatively higher in Russia and the Ukraine.
 Overhead costs as a proportion of total costs were relatively higher in Argentina and the United States.
 The relatively large cost share for overhead cost in the U.S. reflects our relatively high land cost.

 Revenue and Cost

 All of the typical farms in table 1 also produced corn during the five-year period.
-For the typical farms in Brazil and the United States, average soybean profits were higher than average corn profits during the five-year period.
-The largest difference in favor of soybeans occurred for the typical farm in Brazil (difference of $231 per hectare).
-The second and third largest differences were exhibited by the typical farms in Indiana ($206 per hectare difference) and Iowa ($41 per hectare difference).
-Average corn profits were $100 per hectare higher in Argentina, $43 per hectare higher in Russia, and $15 per hectare higher in the Ukraine.
+For the typical farms in Brazil, Ukraine, and the United States, average soybean profits were higher than average corn profits during the five-year period.
+The largest difference in favor of soybeans occurred for the typical farm in Brazil (difference of $258 per hectare).
+For the U.S. farms, the average difference between soybean and corn profits was $150 per hectare for the west central Indiana farm and $184 per hectare for the Iowa farm.
+Average corn profits were $254 per hectare higher in Argentina and $59 per hectare higher in Russia.

 Figure 4 presents average gross revenue and cost for soybeans on a per ton basis.
-Gross revenue per ton was relatively higher for the Ukraine typical farm and the two typical U.S. farms.
+Gross revenue per ton was relatively higher for the two U.S. farms.
 However, the two U.S. typical farms also had relatively higher costs per ton.
-Economic profit for the five-year period was positive for all of the typical farms except for the farm in Iowa.
+Economic profit for the five-year period was positive for the typical farms in Brazil, the Ukraine, and west central Indiana.

-Langemeier, M. and R. Purdy.
-“International Benchmarks for Soybean Production.”
-Center for Commercial Agriculture, Purdue University, May 2019.
+Langemeier, M. “International Benchmarks for Soybean Production.”
+Center for Commercial Agriculture, Purdue University, June 30, 2021.